Spain Passes China in Infections; Trump Extends US Lockdown

 In Europe, budget airline EasyJet grounded its entire fleet of aircraft — parking all 344 planes — amid a collapse in demand due to the COVID-19 crisis.

 Japanese automaker Toyota Motor Corp. announced that its auto plants in Europe will halt production at least until April 20.
 Toyota has facilities in France, Great Britain, Czechoslovakia, Poland, Turkey and Portugal.
-At the same time, all its plants in China resumed normal production Monday, spokeswoman Kayo Doi said.
+All its plants in China resumed normal production Monday.

 “We want to keep the engine of our economy running through this crisis," said Australian Prime Minister Scott Morrison.

-Rising reported from Berlin; Miller reported from Washington.
+Rising reported from Berlin; Isachenkov reported from Moscow.
 Associated Press writers around the world contributed to this report.

+Follow AP news coverage of the coronavirus pandemic at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak